bunyan-logger/bunyan/README.md

 couldn't find what I needed.
 I also wanted to experiment with something more decoupled than the available options.

+## A Big, Big Thank You!

+To Benjamin Coppock, who let me take over the project name Bunyan on Hex.
+His original project is still available as

+    { bunyan: "0.1.0" }

 [1]: https://linux.die.net/man/8/logrotate